4-H Youth Development

 Row Crop Programs

-each year.
-In order to help producers with production problems and to provide them
+In order to help producers with production problems and to provide them with the latest

-with the latest research-proven techniques and recommendations, the Lawrence County
+research-proven techniques and recommendations, the Lawrence County Extension office

-Extension office offers several programs.
-These include the verification program;
+offers several programs.
+These include the verification program; flag the technology,

-flag the technology, on-farm crop variety trials, N-STAR for rice, row crop production
+on-farm crop variety trials, N-STAR for rice, row crop production meetings, and farm

-meetings, and farm field days.
-Additional services offered include: soil testing,
+field days.
+Additional services offered include: soil testing, plant disease identification,

 Weed & Brush Control Demonstration